paulxshen/karenina/README.md

-# karenina
-Multilingual AI grammar &amp; style checker API - Karenina IO
+AI grammar &amp; style checker API for English and Spanish You may request a key from pxshen@alumni.stanford.edu

-Demo @ www.karenina.io
-You may request a key